Government official died with five family members in country’s northwest, police say.

 “It is impossible to stop someone who is prepared to die.
 There is an atmosphere of fear throughout the city.”

-Pakistan had tightened security to protect mass processions ahead of Ashoura, deploying tens of thousands of police and paramilitary forces.
+Pakistan had tightened security to protect mass processions before Ashoura, deploying tens of thousands of police and paramilitary forces.